How Four Combustible Stars Aligned for Crosby Stills Nash & Young’s ‘Deja Vu’

 Young also wrote "Helpless," a melancholy look back at his home in Ontario that has become one of his best-loved songs.
 Young partnered with Stills to write the album closer, "Everybody I Love You."
 Though the harmonies are tight, the four stars did not closely collaborate on most songs during the recording of Déjà Vu.

 “The band sessions on that record were 'Helpless,' 'Woodstock' and 'Almost Cut My Hair,'” Young told Rolling Stone in 1975.
-“That was Crosby Stills Nash and Young.
+“That was Crosby, Stills, Nash & Young.
 All the other ones were combinations, records that were more done by one person using the other people.

-“'Woodstock' was a great record at first.
-It was a great live record, man.
+"'Woodstock' was a great record at first.
+It was a great live record, man," Young added.
 Everyone played and sang at once.
-Stephen sang the s– out of it.
+Stephen sang the shit out of it.
 The track was magic.
 Then, later on, they were in the studio for a long time and started nitpicking.
 Sure enough, Stephen erased the vocal and put another one on that wasn’t nearly as incredible.
 They did a lot of things over again that I thought were more raw and vital sounding.
 But that’s all personal taste.”